 Those who are new to driving are at a higher risk of an accident.
 Also, repairing the damages to a new car can be an expensive affair.
 Thus, the chances of raising a claim are more in such cases.
 Therefore, a higher insurance cover, where the insurer pays for the bulk of the claim settlement is beneficial for you.
 You might end up paying comparatively higher premiums but since the probability is against you, it is better to settle for the compulsory deductible.

 If you are someone who does not have savings for issues related to car repairs, you are better off letting the insurer handle the claim settlement entirely by themselves.
 Why do you want to force yourself in a position where you will be required to contribute to a claim amount from your pocket when you do not have adequate savings for such situations?
 People with low savings are likely to utilise the saved money for an emergency (for example, health issues) than to spend the savings to repair their car.

-An add-on is an extra cover.
+A car insurance add-on is an extra cover.
 You receive it by paying extra premium.
 In car insurance, you can choose add-ons with a Comprehensive Plan.
 Add-ons are voluntary.
 However, not all voluntary features are termed as add-ons.
 For example, a Voluntary Deductible is not an add-on; it is a voluntary option that offers benefits.

 Here’s a table featuring top add-ons in car insurance.

 |Zero Depreciation||Depreciation component of the asset.||Negates the calculation of depreciation while settling claims leading to comparatively higher claim pay-out.|

 |Return to Invoice||Total loss of the insured vehicle.||During a total loss situation, the insurer will pay the car’s invoice value and not the Insured Declared Value.|